 The effect of a parameters block is to add the declared parameters to every function, type and data constructor within the block.
-Outside the block, the parameters must be given explicitly:
+Specifically, adding the parameters to the front of the argument list.
+Outside the block, the parameters must be given explicitly.
+The addAll function, when called from the REPL, will thus have the following type signature.

 '''

-params> :t addAll addAll : Nat -> Nat -> Nat -> Nat
+params> :t addAll

+addAll : Nat -> Nat -> Nat -> Nat

 '''